Go Back

 Instructions

-• Combine the sugar and water in a medium saucepan.
+• Combine the 1½ cups granulated sugar and 1½ cups water in a medium saucepan.
 Bring the mixture to a boil over medium-high heat, stirring frequently to dissolve sugar.

-• Whisk in the spices.
+• Whisk in the 1¾ teaspoons ground cinnamon, 1½ teaspoons ground ginger, ¾ teaspoon ground allspice, and ½ teaspoon nutmeg.
 Reduce the heat slightly and simmer the mixture for 3 minutes.
 Remove the pan from heat.

 • Strain the syrup by pouring it through a cheesecloth-lined funnel into a glass mason jar.
 Allow the syrup to cool completely.